 These activities are for 4-H members enrolled in a foods project and in the third, fourth or fifth grade as of January 1 of current year.
 Members may enter Lots 1 and/or 2.
-Points Allowed: Blue 30: Red 20: White 10 inis Allowea.
-D

-- 1. LET'S COOK Member will prepare and serve a simple refreshment (nutritious snack) and beverage within a one-hour time limit.
+- LET'S COOK Member will prepare and serve a simple refreshment (nutritious snack) and beverage within a onehour time limit.
 Contestants will serve the judge, one invited guest and themselves.
 Member will fill out the "Let's Cook Worksheet" and give to the judge before beginning the contest.
-Member must be prepared to tell why the snack was selected and know the basic food groups. - 2.
-LET'S BAKE Member can prepare any quick bread product that can be prepared and served with an hour such as muffins, biscuits, waffles or pancakes.
+Member must be prepared to tell why the snack was selected and know the basic food groups. - LET'S BAKE Member can prepare any quick bread product that can be prepared and served with an hour such as muffins, biscuits, waffles or pancakes.
 Member must participate as an individual and will serve the judge and themselves.
 Member will fill out the "Let's Bake Worksheet" and give to the judge before the contest starts.